strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 As we can see, we have created a private `changeStatus()` function that will use the `loading` and `acting` setters of our `HttpStatusInterceptor` class.

-If the HTTP-method is `POST`, `PUT`, `DELETE` or `PATCH` we have to update the count of the `actingCalls` and if that count is bigger then 0, it means the user is acting and we have to update the `acting` property of the `HttpStatusService`.
+If the HTTP-method is `POST`, `PUT`, `DELETE` or `PATCH` we have to update the counter of the `actingCalls` and if that count is bigger then 0, it means the user is acting and we have to update the `acting` property of the `HttpStatusService`.

 If the HTTP-method is `GET` it should do the same for the `loadingCalls` property and `loading` setter of the `HttpStatusService`.